joaldelo/nextjs-fastapi-postgres-starter/README.md

 The real-time chat functionality is implemented using WebSocket protocol.
 Here's how the chat flow works:

 1. Connection Setup:
-   - Frontend establishes a WebSocket connection to `/ws/threads/{thread_id}`
+   - Frontend establishes a WebSocket connection to `/api/v1/ws/threads/{thread_id}`
-   - Backend validates the thread exists in the database
+   - Backend validates database session and thread existence
    - A singleton WebSocketService manages all connections

 2. Message Flow: